eladser/EZStreamer/AUTHENTICATION_TROUBLESHOOTING.md

 ---

+**Both authentication issues have been resolved!
+The HTTPS redirect URI via GitHub Pages solves the Spotify security requirement, and the scope format fix resolves the Twitch error.** 🎉

+## **Quick Summary of Changes:**

+1. **Fixed Twitch scopes** - Changed from `+` to space separators
+2. **Added HTTPS redirect** - Uses GitHub Pages for Spotify OAuth
+3. **Created callback page** - Handles token extraction and display
+4. **Updated documentation** - Complete setup guide with new URLs

-**The fixes have been applied to your repository.
-Pull the latest changes and the Twitch authentication should work properly now!** 🎉
+Pull the latest changes and follow the setup guide above! 🚀